niklasmh/client-side-python-runner/README.md

 setOptions({
   output: console.log, // Default
-  error: false, // Throws an exeption unless this is set to a function
+  error: null, // Throws an exception unless this is set to a function
   input: prompt, // Default
   pythonVersion: 3, // Default
 });